codeborne/play-kotlin/README.md

 but rely on already precompiled Kotlin classes by the IDE or build system.

 A lot of work is still to be done.

+## TODO

+- initialize Kotlin compiler only once (it takes time)
+- incremental compilation?
+- javassist problem - do not use LocalVariableEnhancer with Kotlin, add a better API for rendering
+- add better API for JPA